$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Mathematical background and preliminaries

 Before considering~\cref{eq:H2OptimalMORProb}, we first derive new expressions for computing the $\CH_2$ inner product~\cref{eq:H2ipTf} and norm \cref{eq:H2normTf} of an \LQO{} system~\cref{eq:lqoSys} in terms of the poles and residues of its transfer functions $\BG_1$ and $\BG_2$ in~\cref{eq:lqoTfs}.
 These expressions will enable us to reformulate the $\CH_2$ minimization problem~\cref{eq:H2OptimalMORProb} as a multivariate rational approximation problem, and ultimately derive the interpolatory optimality conditions that are presented in~\Cref{sec:H2OptimalMOR}.

-Consider an asymptotically stable \LQO{} system $\Sysred$ as in~\cref{eq:lqoSysRed}.
-Henceforth and unless otherwise specified, we assume that $\Sysred$ has \emph{simple} poles $\lambdared_1,\ldots,\lambdared_r\in\C_-$, where $\C_-$ denotes the open left complex half plane.
+Consider an asymptotically stable reduced \LQO system $\Sysred$ as in~\cref{eq:lqoSysRed}.
+Henceforth and unless otherwise specified, we assume that $\Sysred$ has \emph{simple} poles $\lambdared_1,\ldots,\lambdared_r$.
 Let $\BGonered$ and $\BGtwored$ be the transfer functions of $\Sysred$ defined according to~\cref{eq:lqoTfs}.
 Because the poles of $\Sysred$ are simple, the pair $\BAr,\BEr$ is diagonalizable and satisfies